-We show how GIII stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Apparel/Footwear industry.
+We show how GIII stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Hosiery and Sock Mills industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 G-III Apparel Group is an American clothing company which designs, manufactures, and markets women's and men's apparel in the United States and internationally through a portfolio of highly recognizable proprietary and licensed brand names, including Guess?, DKNY, Calvin Klein, Tommy Hilfiger, Andrew Marc, Levi Strauss & Co., Dockers, Harley-Davidson apparel, Kenneth Cole and Wilsons.
 Aron Goldfarb, a Polish-born Holocaust survivor, founded the company as an outerwear brand, G&N Sportswear, in 1956, and in 1972 his son, Morris Goldfarb, current Chief Executive Officer, joined the company.
 Now called the G-III Apparel Group, being a leading manufacturer and distributor of apparel and accessories under both owned and licensed brands as well as private label brands.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)